twse/random-stuff/Readable Fonts/Central European.md

 | u dieresis     | Alt-129 | Alt-252        | Alt-159  | Alt-252 | Alt-129 | Alt-129         | Alt-129              | Alt-129                |
 | u double acute | Alt-251 | Alt-251        | Alt-245  | Alt-182 | Alt-150 | Alt-150         | Alt-150              | Alt-250                |

+#### Notes when writing Hungarian with URW Palladio KUL
+**Note 1**: Double acute o and u are accessible ONLY through the free floating accent ˝ (#135) e.g. via the overstrike utility of WordPerfect.

+**Note 2**: ö and ü which serves also as German diacritics and ó which serves also as a Polish diacritic are accessible in fact in both lower and uppercase.

 ### Yugoslavian - Typed as usual on Yugoslavian keyboards
 These can be written when used with CP113.